trapani and western sicily - what is there to see and do?

 San Vito lo Capo Beach

 You can take a local bus from Trapani to San Vito lo Capo.
-The views from the bus window alone were worth the effort.
-And, of course, the beach is very fine looking too!
+The bus ride cost next to nothing.

-It was the beginning of October, so the season was already over.
+When we visited the place it was the beginning of October, so the season was already over.
 Still, the temperature was closer to 30°C (86°F), and the water was warm.

 A shopping street in San Vito lo CapoA shopping street in San Vito lo Capo.